websockets/ws/doc/ws.md

 > authentication in the `'upgrade'` event of the HTTP server.
 See examples for
 > more details.

-If `verifyClient` is not set then the handshake is automatically accepted.
-If it has a single parameter then `ws` will invoke it with the following argument:
+If `verifyClient` is not set, then the handshake is automatically accepted.
+If it has a single parameter, then `ws` will invoke it with the following argument:

 - `info` {Object}
   - `origin` {String} The value in the Origin header indicated by the client.